rkauffman01/mgt4250spring2024/README.md

 ![image](https://github.com/rkauffman01/mgt4250spring2024/assets/168774318/ddded9c0-c996-4773-971c-532635d0bc8a)

 ### Explanation:
+In order to determine what demographical/behavioral factors are most associated with students' alcohol usage, we trained two more decision trees.
+This is the first, which was trained to find the variables best at predicting weekend alcohol consumption.
 Here, we see that 'goout', the variable that judges how much students go out with their friends, is the most significant predictor of how much alcohol they use.
 Alcohol is typically regarded as a social substance, which supports this notion.
 Age, too, proves to be a significant indicator, which also checks out, due to substance use trends among young adults especially around the age of 16.

 ### Decision tree (predictor variable: Weekday Alcohol Consumption)

 ![image](https://github.com/rkauffman01/mgt4250spring2024/assets/168774318/6e11d60b-49b7-4db8-9f67-b991710e02b4)

 ### Explanation:
+The second decision tree was trained to find the variables best at predicting weekday alcohol consumption.
 'Goout' is once again the most significant predictor of alcohol consumption.
 However, 'famrel', or family relationship level is also a significant predictor.
 This shifts our attention to nuclear family dynamics.
 It seems that that the better relationship a family has, the more likely a student would be to have a higher alcohol consumption.
 This might be tied to our understandind of alcohol as a social substance, one that is commonly used among people who are more extroverted.
 Or, the student might be more inclined to rate their family relationship level higher if their parents condone bad habits like drinking.

 ### Discussion & Summary
 The visualizations for this project focused on what causes students to consume alcohol during the week and on the weekends and how the level of drinking affects their academic effort and performance.
 Numerous factors were examined in two decision trees finding reasons for weekend and weekday alcohol consumption.
 In both decision trees, the factor 'goout', which is a rating from 1-5, was the most influential factor in determining the level of alcohol consumption.
-Family relationship factors also were a helpful predictor, showing that a better relationship with one's family led to lower level of alcohol consumption.
+Family relationship factors also were a helpful predictor, showing that a better relationship with one's family led to higher level of alcohol consumption.
 For academic effort, the visualizations above showed a clear trend of a higher level of alcohol consumption, during the week and weekend, led to a larger number of absences for the students.
 With more absences and higher level of drinking, the students had failed more classes.
 When examining the final grades for the students and their rating of alcohol consumption, the students with lower drinking levels had higher final grades in the classes.